dmcginley/project1_yoga_site/README.md

 Also checking every link and button was working.

 ## Image optimization for the web

+### “srcset”, and “sizes” for [Responsive Images](#How-to-Use-HTML5-“picture”,-“srcset”,-and-“sizes”-for-Responsive-Images)

+I wanted to make the images responsive through pulling in different resolution images depending on screen size.
+Using both Webp and Jpg (as a fall-back).

+How to Use HTML5 “picture”, “srcset”, and “sizes” for Responsive Images

 After I edited the images in [Gimp](https://www.gimp.org/), I'd pass the images through Optimizilla or Tinypng and then put them in the image folder. *(Personally I found Optimizilla to be the better of the two websites for keeping a clean image).*

 - [Optimizilla](https://imagecompressor.com/)